sdellis/soupcon.salon/events/concert-in-cavallo-park-with-slow-noche.md

 ---
-title: Concert in Cavallo Park with Slow Noche
+title: Postponed!!!
+New date TBA!
+Concert in Cavallo Park with Slow Noche
 performer: Slow Noche
 abstract: Bring your picnic dinner and a lawn chair to Cavallo Park and enjoy the classical, island, jazz, and folk guitar styles of Slow Noche.
 This